Archives for category: - Malaysia

 In case you have a cast-iron pan in your chuck box that you’d like to clean before camping season, or you’ve found a new-to-you, crusty, garage sale find, the blog I Believe I Can Fry has a great post on how to get the most grizzled pan looking new again.

 In 1955, six Oxford and Cambridge students set out to travel overland from London to Singapore.
 The 18,000 mile journey would be the first of its kind.
 Never before had such a long and difficult route been driven to completion.
-Men had attempted the London to Singapore route before, making it as far as the middle eastern deserts or the Indian plains, but the mountainous jungles of Assam and Burma had thwarted all efforts.
+Men had attempted the London to Singapore route before, making it as far as the middle eastern deserts or the Indian plains, but the mountainous jungles of Assam and Burma had previously thwarted all efforts.
 In fact, the route was thought to be impassable.
 Read the rest of this entry »

 This video details the last ten years of Land Rover’s involvement with the Camel Trophy.
 It’s 90 minutes of non-stop action beginning in 1989 with Defender 110s in the Amazon to Freelanders driving across Tierra del Feugo in 1998.
 In all of the other years the Discovery features prominently.
 Enjoy.